Kevin Everett: Career-ending injury and impact

 On December 7, Everett was able to walk on his own power, but he did not have full movement.
 Everett appeared on the cover of the December 17 issue of Sports Illustrated, which contains an article on his injury, rehabilitation and recovery.
-On Sunday, December 23, 2007, Kevin walked publicly on the field of Ralph Wilson Stadium in front of a number of fans for the home finale against the New York Giants.
+On Sunday, December 23, 2007, he walked publicly on the field of Ralph Wilson Stadium in front of a number of fans for the home finale against the New York Giants.
 Coincidentally, Domenik Hixon was on the Giants at the time of the game after being released by the Broncos.
 On January 31, 2008, Everett accepted NFL commissioner Roger Goodell's invitation to sit with him at Super Bowl XLII.
 That day, he also appeared on Oprah, clearly able to walk under his own power.

-On April 9, 2008 Everett underwent more surgery to relieve persistent pain in his neck.
-On May 12, 2008 Everett was waived by the Buffalo Bills to allow him to be eligible to immediately apply for lifetime disability benefits.
+On April 9, 2008, Everett underwent more surgery to relieve persistent pain in his neck.
+On May 12, 2008, Everett was waived by the Bills to allow him to be eligible to immediately apply for lifetime disability benefits.
 The Bills kept Everett on the active roster prior to waiving him to ensure that he completed three full NFL seasons, allowing him to qualify for a full pension.
-On July 20, 2008 Everett was awarded the Jimmy V award for perseverance at the 2008 ESPY Awards for his heroic recovery from neck injury that threatened his chances of walking again, defying the odds and "never giving up"—something Jim Valvano said himself at the 1993 ESPY Awards.
-Everett was the grand marshal and gave the command to start engines for NASCAR Nationwide Series Zippo 200 at Watkins Glen on August 9, 2008.
+On July 20, 2008, Everett was awarded the Jimmy V Award for perseverance at the 2008 ESPY Awards for his heroic recovery from neck injury that threatened his chances of walking again, defying the odds and "never giving up"—something Jim Valvano said himself at the 1993 ESPY Awards.
+Everett was the grand marshal and gave the command to start engines for NASCAR Nationwide Series' Zippo 200 at Watkins Glen International on August 9, 2008.
+He also received the George Halas Award.

-In an article on the official Buffalo Bills website from 2012, Everett was interviewed in a story titled Kevin Everett Five Years Later.
-"These five years shot by so fast, it's unbelievable, to tell you the truth," Everett told Buffalobills.com.
-"They've been fast because I've been staying busy.
+In an article on the official Bills website from 2012, Everett was interviewed in a story titled Kevin Everett Five Years Later: "These five years shot by so fast, it's unbelievable, to tell you the truth.
+They've been fast because I've been staying busy.
 I'm glad people still remember me," he said.
 "I wish they could remember me for making touchdowns and making big plays for the Bills, but they still remember me as a person and what I went through in my life.
-So I very much appreciate that and I love every fan out there that supports me."
-While the desire to play still flares up from time to time, it doesn't keep Everett from getting close to the game.
+So I very much appreciate that and I love every fan out there that supports me.".